 Project Information

-Aboriginal cultural heritage is a living heritage and includes both objects and sites of significance to First Nations people, but also the stories, knowledge and practices that continue connection to Country.
-Cessnock Local Government Area is within the traditional lands of the Wonnarua, Awabakal and Darkinjung peoples and includes significant cultural heritage throughout the landscape.
+Aboriginal cultural heritage is a living heritage and includes both objects and sites of significance to First Nations people, as well as the stories, knowledge, and practices that continue connection to Country.
+The Cessnock Local Government Area is within the traditional lands of the Wonnarua, Awabakal, and Darkinjung peoples and includes significant cultural heritage throughout the landscape.

-The conservation, recognition and management of Aboriginal cultural heritage has been a long-term objective of Council and we have worked with members of the Aboriginal community to develop an Aboriginal Cultural Heritage Management Plan.
+The conservation, recognition, and management of Aboriginal cultural heritage has been a long-term objective of Council.
+Working closely with members of the Aboriginal community, Council has developed and adopted an Aboriginal Cultural Heritage Management Plan at its December meeting on 11 December 2024.

-The Plan outlines the current NSW legislative framework for assessment and protection of cultural heritage and provides a table of actions outlining Council’s commitment to enhancing assessment and conservation of Aboriginal cultural heritage.
-The Plan also assists landowners and development applicants in understanding their obligations regarding management of Aboriginal objects and places.
+The Plan outlines the current NSW legislative framework for the assessment and protection of cultural heritage and provides a table of actions demonstrating Council’s commitment to enhancing the assessment and conservation of Aboriginal cultural heritage.
+The Plan also assists landowners and development applicants in understanding their obligations regarding the management of Aboriginal objects and places.

-The draft Aboriginal Cultural Heritage Management Plan is co-funded by Council and the NSW State Government through the Community Heritage Grants program.
+The Aboriginal Cultural Heritage Management Plan was co-funded by Council and the NSW State Government through the Community Heritage Grants program.

-Aboriginal cultural heritage is a living heritage and includes both objects and sites of significance to First Nations people, but also the stories, knowledge and practices that continue connection to Country.
-Cessnock Local Government Area is within the traditional lands of the Wonnarua, Awabakal and Darkinjung peoples and includes significant cultural heritage throughout the landscape.
+Aboriginal cultural heritage is a living heritage and includes both objects and sites of significance to First Nations people, as well as the stories, knowledge, and practices that continue connection to Country.
+The Cessnock Local Government Area is within the traditional lands of the Wonnarua, Awabakal, and Darkinjung peoples and includes significant cultural heritage throughout the landscape.

-The conservation, recognition and management of Aboriginal cultural heritage has been a long-term objective of Council and we have worked with members of the Aboriginal community to develop an Aboriginal Cultural Heritage Management Plan.
+The conservation, recognition, and management of Aboriginal cultural heritage has been a long-term objective of Council.
+Working closely with members of the Aboriginal community, Council has developed and adopted an Aboriginal Cultural Heritage Management Plan at its December meeting on 11 December 2024.

-The Plan outlines the current NSW legislative framework for assessment and protection of cultural heritage and provides a table of actions outlining Council’s commitment to enhancing assessment and conservation of Aboriginal cultural heritage.
-The Plan also assists landowners and development applicants in understanding their obligations regarding management of Aboriginal objects and places.
+The Plan outlines the current NSW legislative framework for the assessment and protection of cultural heritage and provides a table of actions demonstrating Council’s commitment to enhancing the assessment and conservation of Aboriginal cultural heritage.
+The Plan also assists landowners and development applicants in understanding their obligations regarding the management of Aboriginal objects and places.

 23 August - 21 November 2024 This consultation is open for contributions.